SLODIEN88/Election_Analysis/README.md

 4. Percentage of votes each candidate won
 5. The winner of the election based on popular vote
 6. The voter turnout for each county
-7. he percentage of votes from each county out of the total count
+7. The percentage of votes from each county out of the total count
 8. The county with the highest turnout

 ## Resources: